OpenNebula/docs/source/management_and_operations/host_cluster_management/hosts.rst

 * ``--im/-i``: Information Manager driver.
 * ``--vm/-v``: Virtual Machine Manager driver.

-To remove a host, just like with other OpenNebula commands, you can either specify it by ID or by name.
+To remove a host you can either specify it by ID or by name.
 The following commands are equivalent:

 .. prompt:: bash $ auto